MESAHub/marketplace/README.md

 hugo new content content/guides/my-first-guide.md
 ```

 to create a new Markdown page.
 Then edit the file with your content.
-Make sure to change `draft = false` in the file's header for it to get published.
+Make sure to remove `draft = false` in the file's header for it to get published.